 Of the many forms of injustice that come with misogyny, femicide must be the worst.
 This refers to the murder of women simply because they are women, whose lower status in many societies means that men can get away with killing them for any reason or no reason at all.

-Since the COVID-10 pandemic, violence has only intensified against women and girls.
+Since the COVID-10 pandemic, domestic violence has only intensified against women and girls.
 Calls to violence-related helplines have increased by 77% in some areas.
 Our women’s advocacy work is as important as it has ever been.

 Sister Story: Sister Elsie Monge, MM